 Whether you have a private well or are on town water supply, a water softener may improve your home’s overall water quality.
-Water Softening will be very effective if you have hard water minerals (magnesium & calcium), iron or manganese in your water.
+Water Softening will be very effective if you have dissolved hard water minerals (magnesium & calcium), iron or manganese in your water.
 Small amounts of these minerals can have large affects on your water quality.
 Hard water minerals can have damaging affects on your plumbing distribution system and create scaling, staining and much difficulty in cleaning fixtures, surfaces, etc.

 THE AFFECTS OF IRON, MANGANESE & HARD WATER